Skip to content

 Interactive Plot (requires Plotly)

 WebGL-accelerated scatter plot with hover info showing gene set scores, RGB channel values, and custom metadata.
+Uses the same RGBResult metadata as plot_embedding.

 msp.plot_embedding_interactive(